weichiyao/TimeVaryingData_LTRCforests/README.md

 The [pkg](./pkg/) folder contains the R package [LTRCforests](https://cran.r-project.org/web/packages/LTRCforests/LTRCforests.pdf), available on CRAN.

 We here provide analysis codes for the paper, as well as the analysis codes for time-invariant covariate data in [analysis](./analysis/) folder.
-Please also find [Supplemental Material](./analysis/doc/supplemental_material.pdf) in the subfolder [doc](./analysis/doc/).
+[Supplemental Material](./analysis/doc/supplemental_material.pdf) can be found in the subfolder [doc](./analysis/doc/).

 ## Analysis Codes
 We provide analysis codes for "Ensemble Methods for Survival Data with Time-Varying Covariates", as well as the analysis codes for time-invariant covariate data.